Reading time: 5 minutes

-When you open your annual member statement, many super fund members see a comforting estimate of how much their account balance is likely to be when they retire, and how much income it will provide in retirement.
+When you open your annual member statement or use your super fund’s online retirement calculator, you may see an estimate of how much your account balance is likely to be when you retire, and how much income it will provide in retirement.

-A retirement estimate is a projection provided by your super fund in your annual statement showing your likely retirement account balance and income in retirement.
+- A retirement estimate is a projection provided by your fund in your statement showing your likely retirement account balance and income in retirement.

-Your super fund trustee also hopes seeing a printed retirement projection on your annual statement will encourage you to use the fund’s online calculator to check out the impact of making additional voluntary contributions or switching your investment option within the fund.
+Calculators can also be used to check out the impact of making additional voluntary contributions or switching your investment option within the fund.

-Although the retirement estimate on your annual statement can be useful for getting an idea of how your retirement savings are tracking, the forecast is not a guarantee of how much you’ll get when you finally leave the workforce.
+Although the retirement forecast on your annual statement can be useful for getting an idea of how your retirement savings are tracking, the estimate is not a guarantee of how much you’ll get when you finally leave the workforce.
+It is simply a calculated guess based on a standardised formula.

 The amount you actually receive is likely to be very different, so it’s worth understanding how your fund calculates the estimate of your final account balance and projected retirement income.

-When calculating your retirement estimate, your super fund is required to follow a standard formula set by the financial services regulator ASIC in its Regulatory Guide 229 (RG229).
+When calculating your retirement estimate, your super fund is required to follow a standard formula set by ASIC.
 This is to ensure all super funds calculate their forecasts using similar rules and assumptions.

-Currently, ASIC requires your super fund to use the following assumptions when it calculates your retirement estimate:
+Under the July 2022 rules, ASIC requires your super fund to use the following assumptions when it calculates your superannuation forecast:

 2. Inflation will be at a set rate

-Currently, ASIC requires retirement estimates on your annual statement to be adjusted for inflation and to be provided in today’s dollars.
+ASIC requires superannuation forecasts to be adjusted for inflation and provided in today’s dollars.

-Under the proposed rules, trustees will be required to use a default annual inflation rate of 4% if you are still saving for retirement and an annual inflation rate of 2.5% if you are retired.
+Currently, trustees are required to use a default annual inflation rate of 4% per year if you are still saving for retirement and an annual inflation rate of 2.5% per year if you are retired and drawing down on your super account.

 3. You will retire at 67

-Although this may be nothing like what you plan for your retirement, ASIC believes using a standard retirement age will help you get a consistent picture of how adequate your estimated annual retirement income will be.
+Although these assumptions may be nothing like what you have planned for your retirement, ASIC believes using a standard retirement age provides a consistent picture of how adequate your estimated annual retirement income will be.

 4. Your super contributions remain the same over your working life

-If you receive a pay increase and your employer is required to make higher Superannuation Guarantee (SG) contributions on your behalf, or if you choose to only work part time in the years before retirement (and therefore have lower SG contributions), or if you make a large one-off contribution in a particular year, these changes will affect the accuracy of your retirement estimate.
+If you receive a pay increase and your employer is required to make higher SG contributions on your behalf, or you choose to only work part time in the years before retirement (and therefore have lower SG contributions), or you make a large one-off contribution in a particular year, these changes will affect the accuracy of your retirement estimate.

 5. Tax and super rules won’t change before you retire